The Music Studios' Teachers

 Ms. Yee Yun YingPIANO TEACHER, PIANO PERFORMANCE

-AND ADVANCED PIANO PERFORMANCE PROGRAMME ENSEMBLE PROGRAMME COORDINATOR Ms. Yee Yun Ying is enthusiastic and has a great passion for music.
+AND ADVANCED PIANO PERFORMANCE PROGRAMME ENSEMBLE PROGRAMME COORDINATOR Yee Yun Ying is enthusiastic and has a great passion for music.
 She teaches beginning to advanced students, and she works with all styles of music including classical, and contemporary music.
-A teacher with 16 years experience, her goal is to instil a sense of music appreciation, while at the same time ground students with a strong foundation.
+A teacher with more than 20 years experience, her goal is to instil a sense of music appreciation, while at the same time ground students with a strong foundation.
+She has been teaching young children and adults from 3 to 86 years old for both graded examinations and leisure, tailoring each piano lesson to the student's unique level and individual interests.

 Mr. Jerison LeePIANO TEACHER, PIANO PERFORMANCE PROGRAMME